Main Street Musts

 350 Main is casual yet upscale offering a contemporary American brasserie setting with historic digs and a lively bar.
 It's the sister restaurant to The Spur so head next door after dinner for music and more cocktails!

 As soon as Handle’s owner and executive chef Briar Handly opened this cozy tapas eatery, it became an instant Park City favorite.
 Their bartenders are the best.
-Just tell them to surprise you and you won’t be disappointed.
-The fun thing about Handle is that the dishes are meant to be shared.
+Just tell them to surprise you.
 Don’t miss the meat-and-cheese plate or the buffalo cauliflower.

 My go-to sushi spot for a date night out.
 Fresh seasonal fish flown in from around the world and a menu with both traditional Japanese sushi and noodle dishes, as well as more creative, modern sashimi plates and hot dishes.
 Yuki Yama always satisfies a sushi craving and it has the only gluten free sushi in town!